The bulk of the material is from a chapter in my book:

 The ancient electric kettle was soon steaming to boil water for tea.
 But at that time I was not exactly domesticated.

 “You must use two tea bags, dear, otherwise the tea is awful,” he scolded.
 “Good heavens!
-Don’t you know you have to wait until the water boils properly before you pour it into the teapot?”
+Don’t you know that you have to wait until the water boils properly before you pour it into the teapot?”

 If not in a dream, I certainly was in seventh heaven during those two weeks.
 I tried to lock the experience in my mind so that I could relive every moment of it at will.
 I played for a few singers, whom Webster warned I might find amusing, but there were also excellent singers like Doris Bolton, a soprano from the Staffordshire potteries district, whose husband was working in the potteries in Olifantsfontein near Irené, where they lived at the time.
 She had a beautiful lyrical voice and was singing Richard Strauss’s Serenade in an impossible key.
 The accompaniment is very fast and florid and my sight-reading of it certainly did not do it or her justice.
 I remember Mary Harrison and Norma Dennis, Australians in the production of My Fair Lady, Lucille Ackerman of course, Dudley Holmes, Colleen McMenamin, my dear friend Ruth, and many others whom I got to know during my first accompaniment stint.